Discovering The Greatest Wish Of All In Wish Dragon

 In Hong Kong, timeless tradition merges with the high-tech.
 SCAD Hong Kong offers students every resource imaginable in the UNESCO award-winning former North Kowloon Magistracy building, a grand courthouse fully restored and revitalized by the university.
 Features of the transformation include a library, digital labs and studios, darkrooms, a green screen studio, and sound design and editing suites.

 Interview With Blow Studio, One Of The Animation Producers Of Netflix’s Love, Death & Robots

 Love, Death & Robots, is an American adult animated anthology web television series on Netflix, consists of 18 stand-alone episodes, all under 20 minutes long and all produced by different casts and crews.
-Now, Fox Renderfarm is so happy to have an interview with Blow Studio, the animation producer of “Three Robots” in Netflix’s Love, Death & Robots, and honorable to provide services for “Three Robots”.
+Now, Fox Renderfarm is so happy to have an interview with Blow Studio, the animation producer of “Three Robots” in Netflix’s Love, Death & Robots, and honorable to provide cloud rendering services for “Three Robots”.
 Here is the interview regarding “Three Robots” between Blow Studio and Fox Renderfarm.

 Fox Renderfarm: We noticed that you provide production services for commercials, TV shows, short films, and many other formats related to animation, so can you please give us a brief overview of Blow Studio?

 Blow Studio: Blow Studio is an animation and VFX production company formed in 2011.
 We provide production services for commercials, series, short films, and many other formats related to animation.
 In addition, we are always looking for personal projects to push our limits.